janne-s/sound-index/README.md

 # Sound Index
 A macOS desktop tool that scans daw projects, extracts sample references, and builds a searchable SQLite database with Finder comment tagging.
+The app doesn't touch or change the original files.

 # Requirements
 Python 3.13, OS X